nickpandolfi/Cyther/README.md

 	$ cytherize example_file.pyx -t
 	10000 loops, best of 3: (2.94e-06) sec per loop

-### The help text of `cytherize`:
+### The help text of `cyther`:

-    $ cytherize -h
+    $ cyther --help

-    usage: cytherize.py [-h] [-c] [-p PRESET] [-s] [-o OUTPUT_NAME] [-i INCLUDE] [-l] [-w] [-e] [-x | -t] [-X | -T] [-cython CYTHON_ARGS [CYTHON_ARGS ...]]
-                        [-gcc GCC_ARGS [GCC_ARGS ...]]
-                        filenames [filenames ...]

-    Auto compile and build .pyx or .py files in place.

-    positional arguments:
-      filenames             The Cython source files

-    optional arguments:
-      -h, --help            show this help message and exit -c, --concise         Get cyther to NOT print what it is thinking.
-Only use if you like to live on the edge -p PRESET, --preset PRESET
-                            The preset options for using cython and gcc (ninja, beast, minimal, swift)
-      -s, --timestamp       If this flag is provided, cyther will not compile files that have a modifiedtime before that of your compiled .pyd or .so files
-      -o OUTPUT_NAME, --output_name OUTPUT_NAME
-                            Change the name of the output file, default is basename plus .pyd
-      -i INCLUDE, --include INCLUDE
-                            The names of the python modules that have an include library that needs to be passed to gcc -l, --local           When not flagged, builds in __cythercache__, when flagged, it builds locally in the same directory -w, --watch           When given, cyther will watch the directory with the 't' option implied and compile,when necessary, the files given
-      -e, --error           Raise a CytherError exception instead of printing out stderr when -w is not specified
-      -x, --execute         Run the @Cyther code in multi-line single quoted strings, and comments
-      -t, --timeit          Time the @Cyther code in multi-line single quoted strings, and comments
-      -X                    A 'super flag' that implies these flags: '-x', '-s', '-p swift'
-      -T                    A 'super flag' that implies these flags: '-t', '-s', '-p swift'
-      -cython CYTHON_ARGS [CYTHON_ARGS ...]
-                            Arguments to pass to Cython
-      -gcc GCC_ARGS [GCC_ARGS ...]
-                            Arguments to pass to gcc

-    System:
-            Python (D:\Python35\python.EXE):
-                    Version: 3.5
-                    Operating System: Windows-10-10.0.10586-SP0
-                            OS is Windows: True
-                    Default Output Extension: .pyd
-                    Installation Directory: D:\Python35
-            Cython (D:\Python35\Scripts\cython.EXE):
-                    Nothing Here Yet
-            GCC (D:\MinGW\bin\gcc.EXE):
-                    Nothing Here Yet

-    (Use '_' or '__' instead of '-' or '--' when passing args to gcc or Cython) (The '-x' and '-b' Boolean flags are mutually exclusive)

 ## Assumptions Cyther makes about your system:

-Cyther isn't quite perfect yet, so all the incompatibilities and assumptions that Cyther makes are listed below.
-We strongly recommend that you look them over before even considering usage.
-In the near future I hope to make Cyther as polished as possible, and bring the list of assumptions listed below to zero.
+Cyther, like everything else, isn't perfect.
+Currently for it to function properly, it needs to make a few assumptions of your development environment.
+All these quirks are listed below.
+I strongly recommend that you look them over before using Cyther.
+In the near future I hope to make Cyther as polished as possible, and bring the list of assumptions listed below to a minimum.
+Future plans can be found in the `TODO.txt` I have included with the project.

->1) Cython and gcc are both installed, and accessible from the terminal
 >
+1. gcc is installed, and accessible from the terminal
->2) Your Python version supports `shutil.which`
+2. Your Python version supports `shutil.which`
+3. Your environment path variable is able to be found by `shutil.which`
+4. `distutils` is able to find the Python runtime static library (usually `libpythonXY.a` or `libpythonXY.so`)
+5. Windows will support gcc compiled C code

+### The environment used to develop Cyther:
 >
->3) Your environment path variable is able to be found by `shutil.which`
->
->4) 'distutils' is able to find the Python runtime static library (usually `libpythonXY.a` or `libpythonXY.so`)
->
->5) Windows will support gcc compiled C code

-Hey you!
-Yes you.
+1. Windows 10, 64 bit
+2. I use the latest Python 3 version available
+3. Linux platforms tested using Travis (cloud based)
+4. Ubuntu platforms tested using a local Xubuntu machine
+5. GCC version 4.9.3

+#### Backstory
+Python's standard distutils library is weakly defined when it comes to it's `build_ext` functionality *(big claim?
+Look at the code for yourself)*.
+On windows specifically, there are many errors that never seem to be addressed regarding finding and using Microsoft Visual C++ redistributables.
+StackOverflow is littered with these kinds of errors, piling duplicate question on duplicate question.
+In many instances, as I believe I had mentioned before, there are many underlying causes to these errors, and the individual errors tell you absolutely nothing about the problem.
+Getting to the bottom of it was what inspired me to write Cyther.

+Cyther is my humble attempt* at bridging this gap, and still offering a piece of software that a beginner to Python can use.
+I intend for Cyther to be used by people who simply want to compile a set of files for their own use.
+Cyther explicitly avoids distutils' esoteric compilation system. *(I know, I really live on the edge huh?)*
+<sub><sup> *Please have mercy on my soul.
+Thanks in advance. </sup></sub>

+#### Contact + Reporting Info

 If you notice any bugs or peculiarities, please report them to our bug tracker, it will help us out a lot!

     https://github.com/nickpandolfi/Cyther/issues